Description

 Furutech TP-60E.

-Has served me well all these years, but it is time for upgrade to either etp60R NCF or etp609 NCF.
+Has served me well all these years, waiting for its replacement an E-TP609E NCF.

 Other power cables/Power related: